Hands-On Fundraising

 Man at desk, laughing into the phone

-And why that’s a mistake
+And why making it about you is a mistake

 We all do it from time to time.
 We fall a little in love with our own organization.
 Or we get a little tired of the hard work.